-As senior creative director for AHA’s CR team, I spend a lot of time thinking, talking, reading and writing about sustainability.
+As senior creative director for AHA’s CSR team, I spend a lot of time thinking, talking, reading and writing about sustainability.
 I have to wade through a lot of noise.
 Dry copy packed with bloodless statistics and technical terms.
 Generic messages overflowing with self-congratulation and corporate back-patting.
 Fragmented reports trying to tell a dozen stories but failing to tell one.

 It’s refreshing when something breaks through.